Young Painters of the World: A UNESCO initiative, 1948

-To carry out a preliminary enquiry concerning the possibility of establishing, in the field of the visual arts, an International Association of Artists tp represent artists internationally and to associate them closely with UNESCO's work.
+To carry out a preliminary enquiry concerning the possibility of establishing, in the field of the visual arts, an International Association of Artists to represent artists internationally and to associate them closely with UNESCO's work.
 The results of this enquiry shall be submitted to the General Conference at its Seventh Session, and Communicated to the First International Conference of Artists."